ibm-cloud-docs/virtual-servers/image-templates-faqs.md

 Image templates are charged at $ 0.25 per GB used during your account's billing cycle.

-## How do I boot my virtual server instance (VSI) from an image?
+## How do I boot my virtual server instance from an image?
 {: #how-do-i-boot-my-virtual-server-instance-from-an-image-}
 {: faq}

 Navigate to the Device List.
 Click the virtual server that you want to start from an ISO template.
 On the Device Details page, select Actions > Boot from Image.
-For complete steps, refer to [Booting a VSI from an image](/docs/image-templates?topic=image-templates-booting-a-vsi-from-an-image).
+For complete steps, refer to [Booting a virtual server instance from an image](/docs/image-templates?topic=image-templates-booting-a-vsi-from-an-image).